amarealcoder/looping/README.md

 # looping
-a repo for loops just for practice
+a repo for loops just for practice.
+The "for" loop.